In This Article

 - Your loved one’s drinking has caused serious financial problems for you

 Walking away is different for everyone but if abuse is involved, you must get yourself and your other family members to a safe place.
 You can make long-term decisions later, but you need to escape the abusive situation immediately before anyone is seriously harmed.
-If necessary, contact law enforcement, the domestic violence support hotline, the child abuse and neglect hotline, or the AUD hotline.
+If necessary, contact law enforcement, the domestic violence support hotline, the child abuse and neglect hotline, or an addiction hotline.